 Clients often come to try to unravel how, what was once a wonderful relationship, now just seems like hard work.
 Or maybe the arrival of a new baby, retirement, or difficulties with work, have changed the way you fit together.
 Other clients come alone, to try to discover how it is that they struggle to find the one they want, or that they always seem to end up unhappily.
 Counselling can be for a short time, or for a longer period, if that's what is needed.

 Leigh specialises in relational trauma, coercive control, and understanding past family relationships and the effect they have on the here and now.
 Leigh also has specialist knowledge about the impact of addictions on relationships.
-Leigh has worked with Relate in Birmingham, Doncaster and across mid-Yorkshire region and is a Lecturer at Doncaster College, teaching BA Counselling Solutions.
+Leigh has worked with Relate in Birmingham, Doncaster and across mid-Yorkshire region and before moving to Durham, was a Lecturer at Doncaster College, teaching MA Contemporary Relational Studies.
 She also offers Clinical Supervision to other counsellors.

 Leigh has previously worked with the NHS as an Addictions Therapist, with historic rape and sexual abuse, and has been a contributor to BBC Radio York.